Tisha B'Av: Additional customs

-Torah study is forbidden on Tisha b'Av (as it is considered an enjoyable activity), except for the study of distressing texts such as the Book of Lamentations, the Book of Job, portions of Jeremiah and chapters of the Talmud that discuss the laws of mourning and those that discuss the destruction of the Temple in Jerusalem.
+Torah study is forbidden on Tisha b'Av (as it is considered an enjoyable activity), except for the study of distressing texts in the Tanakh (Hebrew Bible) such as the Book of Lamentations, the Book of Job, and portions of Jeremiah, as well as chapters of the Talmud that discuss the laws of mourning and those that discuss the destruction of the Temple in Jerusalem.

 In synagogue, prior to the commencement of the evening services, the parochet, which normally covers and adorns the Torah ark, is removed or drawn aside until the Mincha prayer service.
-Spanish and Portuguese Jews, who do not hang a curtain in front of the ark during the rest of the year, place a black curtain over the ark for tisha b'av.
+Spanish and Portuguese Jews, who do not hang a curtain in front of the ark during the rest of the year, place a black curtain over the ark for Tisha b'Av.
+The use of black as well as the sadness of the day has led to the day to be referred to as the Black Fast.

 According to Moses Isserles, it is customary to sit on low stools or on the floor, as is done during shiva (the first week of mourning), from the meal immediately before the fast (the seudah hamafseket) until midday (chatzot hayom) of the fast itself.
 It is customary to eat a hard-boiled egg dipped in ashes and a piece of bread dipped into ashes during this pre-fast meal.
 The Beit Yosef rules that the custom to sit low to the ground extends past mid-day until one prays Mincha (the afternoon prayer).

 The custom is to dim the lighting and to read the kinnot by candlelight.
 Some sleep on the floor or modify their normal sleeping routine, for instance, by sleeping without a pillow (or with one fewer pillow than usual).
 People refrain from greeting each other or sending gifts on this day.
 Old siddurim and Torah scrolls are often buried on this day.

 The custom is not to put on tefillin nor tallit for Shacharit.
 Men wear only tallit katan without a blessing.
 At mincha, tzitzit and tefilin are worn, with proper blessings before donning them.